-If this was a POD book from CreateSpace or IngramSpark, for example, the number would be 90000 which tells a store scanner to pull the price from the store’s database.
+If this was a POD book from Amazon or IngramSpark, for example, the number outlined in red would be 90000 which tells a store scanner to pull the price from the store’s database.

 You might also be interested in one of these articles: